desktop/desktop/docs/contributing/setup-macos.md

 $ python --version
 ```

-If you see the output `Python 2.7`, you're good to go.
+If you see the output `Python 2.7`, you're good to go!

 ### I need to use different versions of Python in different projects!

 For this, we recommend [pyenv](https://github.com/pyenv/pyenv).
 (It's the only game in town.)

-1. Install pyenv according to https://github.com/pyenv/pyenv-installer#github-way-recommended
+1. Install pyenv according to [the instructions](https://github.com/pyenv/pyenv-installer#github-way-recommended).

 2. Within the Desktop source directory, install version of Python it requires: